 A research team led by Prof. Till Strowig, who heads the “Microbial Immune Regulation” department at the Helmholtz Centre for Infection Research (HZI) in Braunschweig, recently succeeded in isolating additional representatives of the Segatella bacterial members.

-“With high-resolution and high-throughput genomic analyses, we were able to show that the Segatella group, along with the well-known representative Segatella copri (previously known as Prevotella copri), is a much larger complex than it was previously known, with five which were never described before,” says Strowig.
+“With high-resolution and high-throughput genomic analyses, we were able to show that the Segatella group, along with the well-known representative Segatella copri (previously known as Prevotella copri), is a much larger complex than it was previously known, with five species which were never described before,” says Strowig.

 “Segatella are specialized in the degradation of dietary fibers.
 However, it is still not known whether or how they benefit our health,” says Strowig.